 WHEREAS it is the intention of the Mayor and Council of Cherry Hill Township to focus attention on noteworthy occasions and individuals; and

-NOW, THEREFORE, I, CHUCK CAHN, by virtue of the authority vested in me as Mayor of the Township of Cherry Hill, County of Camden, State of New Jersey, do hereby proclaim the month of April 2017 to be
+NOW, THEREFORE, I, CHUCK CAHN, by virtue of the authority vested in me as Mayor of the Township of Cherry Hill, County of Camden, State of New Jersey, do hereby proclaim January 23, 2015, to be

 in the Township of Cherry Hill and do urge all citizens to join with me and Council in congratulating the entire Joseph D. Sharp Elementary School community on reaching this milestone, and in thanking the administration and staff for making Sharp a shining example of excellence in Cherry Hill’s public schools.